 Teaching Class 4 Barbara Hepworth is Mrs Mir and Mrs Shaw.
 Teaching Class 4 David Hockney is Miss Haughin.
 Our Learning Support Assistants are Mrs Malek, Miss Talia and Mrs Briggs.

-In Science and Geography, we will be finding out:
+In History, we will be finding out:

-In Technology, we will be:
+In Geography, we will be finding out:

-In International, we will be finding out:
+In Science, we will be finding out about:

-In ICT, we will be:
+In Art, we will be:

 To help your child at home you could help them to complete their homework tasks.
 Spellings are given weekly so please help your child practise these during the week.